pokt-network/smt/docs/MerkleSumTree.md

 ## Sum

-The `Sum()` function adds functionality to easily retrieve the tree's current sum as a `uint64`.
+The `Sum()` function adds functionality to easily retrieve the trie's current sum as a `uint64`.

 ## Nil Values